IT debt = Eternal burden ?

 knowledge of an analytics system

-We believe that it is essential to make everyone aware of all the processes that are at work within an analytics system: where the data comes from, where it goes, who uses it, how it is processed, with what tools, when….
+We believe it is essential to make everyone aware of all the processes at work within an analytics system: where the data comes from, where it goes, who uses it, how it is processed, with which tools, when, etc.

-Data lineage based on the analysis of data processing, its storage, its scheduling, its consumption (reporting and queries), in short, makes it possible to draw up an exhaustive portrait of a system and to share its understanding. to everyone, even though the technologies are old and the chains are complex.
+Data lineage, based on the analysis of data processing, storage, scheduling and consumption (reporting and queries), allows us to draw up an exhaustive portrait of a system and share its understanding with everyone, even when the technologies are old and the chains are complex.

-Our data lineage solution, {openAudit}, analyzes the most widespread technologies in legacy systems.
-Some examples :
+Our data lineage solution, {openAudit}, analyzes the most common technologies in legacy systems.
+Some examples:

 • Power supplies: Cobol, T-SQL, PL/SQL, Bteq, Perl, etc.